beirern/Lane-Detection/README.md

 Examples:
 * `python ./image_detector.py` will output the default image (lane-test.jpg) using the default
-method (Otsu's thresholding) and the default method (Contour Detection)
+method (Adaptive thresholding) and the default method (Contour Detection)
-* `python ./image_detector.py -image lane-test.jpg` will output Contour Detection with Otsu's Thresholding
+* `python ./image_detector.py -image lane-test.jpg` will output Contour Detection with Adaptive Thresholding
 from the image lane-test.jpg
 * `python ./image_detector.py -blob --bouding-polygon --show-thresh` will output Blob Detection, Bouding Polygon
-method, and show all thresholding images using Otsu's
+method, and show all thresholding images using Adaptive Thresholding
-* `python ./image_detector.py -blob --bouding-polygon --show-thresh -adaptive` will output Blob Detection,
+* `python ./image_detector.py -blob --bouding-polygon --show-thresh -otsu` will output Blob Detection,
-Bouding Polygon method, and show all thresholding images using Adaptive Tresholding
+Bouding Polygon method, and show all thresholding images using Otsu Tresholding

+## How to use video_detector.py:

+### Required Packages:
+* cv2 (Install Required)
+* numpy (Install Required)

+### Command Line Options

+Usage:
+`python video_detector.py` Outputs video with bouding polygons (More to Come)

 Enjoy!